alexanderpohle/alexanderpohle.github.io/_pages/publications.md

 ## Peer-reviewed articles

 ### 2024
 - **Pohle, A.** & Klug, C. (2024).
-Orthoceratoid and coleoid cephalopods from the Middle Triassic of Switzerland with an updated taxonomic framework for Triassic Orthoceratoidea. *Swiss Journal of Palaeontology, 143*, XX. <https://doi.org/10.1186/s13358-024-00307-8>
+Orthoceratoid and coleoid cephalopods from the Middle Triassic of Switzerland with an updated taxonomic framework for Triassic Orthoceratoidea. *Swiss Journal of Palaeontology, 143*, 14. <https://doi.org/10.1186/s13358-024-00307-8>
 - **Pohle, A.**, Jell, P. & Klug, C. (2024).
 Plectronoceratids (Cephalopoda) from the latest Cambrian at Black Mountain, Queensland, reveal complex three-dimensional siphuncle morphology, with major taxonomic implications. *PeerJ, 12*, e17003. <https://doi.org/10.7717/peerj.17003>

 ### 2023